Public good: Terminology, and types of goods

 Non-rivalrous: accessible by all while one's usage of the product does not affect the availability for subsequent use.

 Non-excludability: that is, it is impossible to exclude any individuals from consuming the good.
-Pay walls and memberships are common ways to create excludability.
+Pay walls, memberships and gates are common ways to create excludability.

 Pure public: when a good exhibits the two traits, non-rivalry and non-excludability, it is referred to as the pure public good.
 Pure public goods are rare.

 Impure public goods: the goods that satisfy the two public good conditions (non-rivalry and non-excludability) only to a certain extent or only some of the time.
+For instance, some aspects of cybersecurity, such as threat intelligence and vulnerability information sharing, collective response to cyber-attacks, the integrity of elections, and critical infrastructure protection, have the characteristics of impure public goods.

 Private good: The opposite of a public good which does not possess these properties.
 A loaf of bread, for example, is a private good; its owner can exclude others from using it, and once it has been consumed, it cannot be used by others.

 Common-pool resource: A good that is rivalrous but non-excludable.
 Such goods raise similar issues to public goods: the mirror to the public goods problem for this case is the 'tragedy of the commons', where the unfettered access to a good sometimes results in the overconsumption and thus depletion of that resource.
 For example, it is so difficult to enforce restrictions on deep-sea fishing that the world's fish stocks can be seen as a non-excludable resource, but one which is finite and diminishing.

-Club goods: are the goods that excludable but are non-rivalrous such as private parks.
+Club goods: are the goods that are excludable but are non-rivalrous such as private parks.

 Mixed good: final goods that are intrinsically private but that are produced by the individual consumer by means of private and public good inputs.
 The benefits enjoyed from such a good for any one individual may depend on the consumption of others, as in the cases of a crowded road or a congested national park.